 First-time OpenID users will be automatically assigned a username which can be changed after signing in.

 Every new command is wrapped in a tweet and posted to Twitter.
 Following the stream is a great way of staying abreast of the latest commands.
 For the more discerning, there are Twitter accounts for commands that get a minimum of 3 and 10 votes - that way only the great commands get tweeted.

 Use your favourite RSS aggregator to stay in touch with the latest commands.
 There are feeds mirroring the 3 Twitter streams as well as for virtually every other subset (users, tags, functions,…):

 Subscribe to the feed for:

-This will establish a simple encrypted chat with AES-256-CBC using netcat and openssl only.
+This will establish a simple encrypted chat with AES-256-CTR using netcat and openssl only.

 php -r "echo ini_get('allow_url_fopen');"